spotlightpa/poor-richard/content/elections.md

 description = "See how to vote, where to vote, polling places, sample ballots, candidate & issue guides, and more from Spotlight PA." dek = "Candidates for Pennsylvania Supreme Court, Commonwealth Court, and more will appear on the May 16 ballot. " extended-kicker = "Pa.
-Election Center 2023" linktitle = "Everything you need to prepare for Pa.’s high-stakes 2022 election" blurb = "Spotlight PA wants to empower voters to make an informed decision on Nov.
-8. Our new Election Center features key dates, a campaign finance tracker, in-depth coverage, and more." url = "/elections/" aliases = [
+Election Center 2023" linktitle = "Everything you need to prepare for Pa.’s 2023 election" blurb = "Spotlight PA wants to empower voters to make an informed decision on May 16.
+Our new Election Center features key dates, a campaign finance tracker, in-depth coverage, and more." url = "/elections/" aliases = [
     "/election/"